 Because of these various issues and considering the relative novelty of this type of data, UREC will shortly be making available detailed guidance for researchers intending to harvest social media data.
 In the meantime, please consult your supervisor and/or FREC further guidance.

-What are 'sensitive personal data' and 'special categories of personal data'?
+What are 'special categories of personal data'?

 In terms of 'special categories of personal data'/'sensitive personal data' what is meant by 'philosophical beliefs'?

 Philosophical beliefs refer to beliefs about morality and ethics, or norms and values, such as humanism, atheism, liberalism, feminism, amongst others.
 They refer to beliefs about such issues as the death penalty, euthanasia, abortion, capitalism or anything in the field of morals or ethics which derive from a specific philosophy.

 What ethical issues should I consider regarding the retention and destruction of research records, data and materials?

 General ethical principles regarding the retention and destruction of research records, data and materials should be followed.
 These includes giving accurate information to human subjects regarding your retention and destruction plans and upholding the promises made when these subjects gave consent to participate as research subjects.
 Materials should be kept safely and for specified lengths of time.
 Research records should be stored securely and separately from data and materials.
 The principles of necessity, minimisation and proportionality should be followed.